tanbur/desr/README.md

 ### Installing

-Simply download this repository and add the path to your PYTHONPATH.
+To install, download the package and run:

+`$ python setup.py install`

 ## Running the tests